 In Lamborghini lore, the spark that triggered founder Ferruccio Lamborghini to go into the high-end GT business was a quarrel with Enzo Ferrari over problems with the tractor maker’s personal car.
 Lamborghini was alleged to offer some suggestions for improvement, and Ferrari was alleged to show him the door.
 Somehow, this old story never seems to cite any evidence.

 Even though Lamborghini did not spring from auto racing, the 350 GT’s development was done by race-minded designers and engineers.
 Lamborghini commissioned Giotto Bizzarrini, who had been Ferrari’s chief engineer before leaving to start his own company, to design the V-12.
 Gianpaolo Dallara, who would go on to design F1 and Indy racecars, designed the chassis.
-The production 350 GT would emerge not from some obscure converted barn or small shop, but a new factory in Sant’Agata Bolognese in northern Italy.
+The production 350 GT would emerge not from some obscure converted barn or small shop.
+Except for a new factory in Sant’Agata Bolognese in northern Italy.

 From Concept to Production

-The Lamborghini 350 GT lost some of the visual excitement of the 350 GTV prototype, but then, the prototype did not even have an engine, because it would not fit under the hood.
-(The 350 GTV was made into a running car two decades later.)
+The Lamborghini 350 GT lost some of the visual excitement of the 350 GTV prototype,.
+However, the prototype did not even have an engine, because it would not fit under the hood.
+(The 350 GTV converts into a running car two decades later.)

 The 350 GT’s overall shape was more rounded than the GTV’s.
 The prototype’s pretty pop-up headlights were lost in the translation, and so the 350 GT had somewhat bulbous headlight pods protruding from the hood – but still done elegantly.